Ph.D. Candidate, History (expected May 2020)

-Graduate Research Assistant, Education Division, Roy Rosenzweig Center for History and New Media, George Mason University, Summer 2015 and May 2016 – Present.
+Graduate Research Assistant, Education Projects, Roy Rosenzweig Center for History and New Media, George Mason University, 2015 – 2019.

-Graduate Research Assistant, Historic Preservation and Collections Department, George Washington’s Mount Vernon, January 2016 – May 2016.
+Graduate Research Assistant, Digital Humanities, Historic Preservation and Collections Department, George Washington’s Mount Vernon, January – May 2016.

-Historical Database Intern, Historic Preservation and Collections Department, George Washington’s Mount Vernon, August 2014 – January 2016.
+Historical Database Intern, Mount Vernon Slavery Database, Digital Humanities, Historic Preservation and Collections Department, George Washington’s Mount Vernon, August 2014 – January 2016.

 “Digital Storytelling: Presenting History in New Ways,” Blog post with Andrew Salamone, National Trust for Historic Preservation Forum Blog, November 1, 2017.